experiandataquality/aperture-data-studio-sdk/README.md

 For full example step, please refer to the [DemoAggregateStep](ExampleSteps/DemoAggregateStep/src/main/java/com/experian/aperture/datastudio/sdk/step/examples/DemoAggregateStep.java)

-**NOTE**: at the current moment there's no support for SDK preprocessing in the SDKTestFramework.

 #### Index Type

 As for the current moment, there's only one type of index which is `indexTypeRows`.